Effective PyCharm Transcripts

 forgotten.
 So it's really important for us to test our software.

 Sure.
-We might write little programs that are just utilities and just knock something out
+We might write little programs that are just utilities and just knock something out real quick and have no test at all.

 That's totally fine.
-But if you're working on a team building professional software that's going
+But if you're working on a team building professional software that's going to live for a long time,

 it's really important that it has test and that you can verify it.

-Still working Another aspect that often is forgotten around testing and dynamic languages like python is
+Still working Another aspect that often is forgotten around testing and dynamic languages like Python is

 we need something to exercise the code to even verify that it's right.
+A continuous integration.
+What does it mean to build Python anyway,

 doesn't mean very much so even just to verify that the source code is still in

 a functioning state.
-We need something to exercise it and unit tests are the perfect
+We need something to exercise it and unit tests are the perfect thing to do that through continuous integration.

 So that's what this chapter is all about.